 While the full effects of the World Class Faculty and Scholar Program are not yet known, the program has enhanced the ability of SUS institutions to successfully recruit and retain high-quality faculty and support research efforts in a short amount of time.
-As a result, institutions have recruited more than 310 faculty who have transferred more than \$92.9 million in research funding to the State of Florida.
-These early successes put the System on a trajectory to increase national competitiveness relative to both quality postsecondary education and research.
+As a result, institutions recruited more than 200 faculty who transferred nearly \$38 million in research funding to the State of Florida in 2019-20.
+These successes put the System on a trajectory to enhance national competitiveness relative to both quality postsecondary education and research.

-2 National Science Foundation Higher Education Research and Development Survey (HERD), November 13, 2019, Table 67.
+$^{^1}$ National Science Foundation Higher Education Research and Development Survey (HERD), November 13, 2019, Table 67.

-3 Top 100 Worldwide Universities Granted U.S. Utility Patents 2018, The National Academy of Inventors.
+2 Top 100 Worldwide Universities Granted U.S. Utility Patents 2019, The National Academy of Inventors.